Updated: January 9, 2023 - 5 min read

 3. Identify bottlenecks or resourcing needs by collecting a high-level estimate

 Generally, there are top-down and bottom-up estimation sets.
 Bottom-up estimation is not very helpful during this stage, but using top-down high-level estimation is essential to prevent misunderstandings or misalignments between the engineering and product teams.

 4. Create a high-level roadmap and communicate with stakeholders

 After the estimates and priorities are clear, it’s a good idea to create several roadmap scenarios to compare and share with stakeholders.
 This way, they can align with your team’s goals and form realistic expectations.

-This roadmap can be easily structured in a board view and stacked by quarters for each column as you can see on the image below
+This roadmap can be easily structured in a board view and stacked by quarters for each column, as you can see in the image below

 3 mistakes to avoid when creating quarter roadmaps

 So now you know what to do when planning quarterly, but here are a few things not to do.